rngKomorebi/daplis-rtp/docs/installation.md

 ```
 def __init__(self, parent=None):
     super().__init__(parent)
-    os.chdir(r"FULL\PATH\TO\LinoSPAD2-app\graphic\ui")
+    os.chdir(r"FULL\PATH\TO\LinoSPAD2-app\gui\ui")
     uic.loadUi(
         r"LiveTimestamps_tab_c.ui",
         self,
     )
     os.chdir("../..")
 ```
-Full path to the '.ui' files should be provided as pyinstaller does not handle relative paths, as it's implented in the package.
+A full path to the '.ui' files should be provided as pyinstaller does not handle relative paths, as it's implemented in the package.
 To run the app, run 'main.exe' in the 'dist' folder.

 If using conda, use the following chain of commands: